joeromero/docs/content/cartodb_js/cartodb_js.md

 * Upload, visualize, and manage your data using the [authoring tool][cartodb_login].
 * Quickly create and customize maps that you can embed or share via public URL using the map embedding tool.
-* Analyze, and integrate data you store on CartoDB into your applications using the [SQL API][sql_api].
+* Analyze and integrate data you store on CartoDB with your applications using the [SQL API][sql_api].
-* For more advance integrations of CartoDB maps on your website or application, use [Cartodb.js][cartodb_js]
+* For more advanced integrations of CartoDB maps on your website or application, use [Cartodb.js][cartodb_js]

-* Main reasons to use CartoDB
+Here are a few of the main reasons to use CartoDB:

   * **Secure data storage**
 We provide secure and safe storage of your data.
 In all accounts, your data is yours to write and modify (take a look at authentication for further info).
 In all subscription level accounts, we also provide the ability to host private tables, where you will be the only person able to read the data.
 On top of read and write security, CartoDB offers data backup services at every level of hosting.
 That means your data will be there every time you log-in, no question.
   * **Develop applications**
 CartoDB provides a powerful data management and geospatial analysis backend for your application.
-Among many features CartoDB includes a Maps API that provides basemap tiles for you to overlay data in a visualization and an SQL API that allows you to query your data, or through secure connection, write new data to your CartoDB tables.
+Among many other features, CartoDB includes a Maps API that provides basemap tiles on which you can overlay data in a visualization.
+You can also use a SQL API to query your data, or use it through a secure connection to write new data to your CartoDB tables.
   * **Analyze data**
 CartoDB gives you access to a PostGIS enabled PostgreSQL database containing your data.
-These geospatially enabled databases not only give you complete control of your data, but a suite of tools with limitless potential for analyzing your data.
+These geospatially enabled databases not only give you complete control of your data, but also to a suite of tools with limitless potential for analyzing your data.
 PostgresSQL and PostGIS are both open-source projects developed independently of CartoDB.
 Their documentation pages are very helpful for unleashing CartoDB’s full potential.
-Also, be sure to check out some of our Galleries for inspiration!
+You can also check out some of our Galleries for more data analysis inspiration!
   * **Scalable distribution and storage**
 Using CDN technology, maps created with CartoDB get distributed over a network of edge locations all around the world.
 That ensures maximum speed and reliability when handling large amounts of requests.
 CartoDB works whether you have 10 views per day or 10 million views per day.
 You can’t always be certain of the scale of your project before you get started so CartoDB storage is easily scalable, allowing you to upgrade your account seamlessly at any point in time.
-Check-out the pricing page to see the difference in CartoDB accounts and see which option fits your needs right now.
+Check out the [pricing page](http://cartodb.com/pricing/) to see CartoDB account options and to see which option fits your current needs.
   * **CartoDB is open source**
 The team behind CartoDB has a strong commitment to Open Source software.
-Even before the development of CartoDB, we have used, contributed to and created many open-source projects.
-With CartoDB we are continuing that tradition.
+Even before the development of CartoDB, we used, contributed to, and created many open-source projects.
+With CartoDB, we are continuing that tradition.
 We have built the tool on a stack of some of our favorite open-source technologies including PostgreSQL, PostGIS, Mapnik and our very own WindShaft.
-CartoDB is no different and you can find the source code in our [GitHub repository](https://github.com/CartoDB/cartodb).
+CartoDB is committed to Open Source, and you can find the source code in our [GitHub repository](https://github.com/CartoDB/cartodb).

-So why use our service?
+So, why use our service?
 With CartoDB comes a cadre of information technology specialists and developers that help keep your data running, secure, and available in the cloud.
 We also offer seamless account upgrades and always keep your data hosted on the latest CartoDB release.

 <!-- > [test button >][cartodb_login]